 Cloud Native Transformation and Multi Cluster Management

-The growth of adoption for cloud computing has been growing at a fast clip, and public cloud infrastructure (IaaS) spending has crossed the $150B .
+The growth of adoption for cloud computing has been growing at a fast clip, and public cloud infrastructure (IaaS) spending has crossed the $150B threshold.
 On this infrastructure run the familiar cloud platforms, dominated by Amazon AWS and Microsoft Azure.
-On the application front, the movement has been rising, and adding a layer of abstraction on top of the virtual machines traditionally dispensed by the cloud providers.
+On the application front, the cloud native movement has been rising, and adding a layer of abstraction on top of the virtual machines and hardware traditionally dispensed by the cloud providers.
 The cloud native platform of choice is Kubernetes, including the major cloud providers that provide Kubernetes clusters on demand (e.g. AKS, EKS, GKE).
 In addition to these developments, the use of multiple cloud platforms has grown to be commonplace in the industry.
-This article discusses the foundational technologies behind cloud computing, containers, Kubernetes, cloud native meaning, and the challenges related to delivering an operating application in a multi-cloud, multi-Kubernetes-cluster environment.
+This article discusses the foundational technologies behind cloud computing, containers, Kubernetes, cloud native meaning, and the challenges related to delivering and operating applications in a multi-cloud, multi-Kubernetes-cluster environment.

 The journey to cloud computing came with the advent of the virtual machine (VM).
 VMs are essentially computer hardware emulated in software.
 The concept of a virtual machine is almost as old as computing, and early versions of it began appearing in the 1960s.
 The compute power of the time was limited, and VMs were really only practical on mainframe and minicomputers.
 As the compute and memory capacity of computers grew over the years, especially microcomputers, the capacity growth greatly outpaced the needs of typical software applications and VMs became practical.
 A single machine could masquerade as multiple machines, and maximize its utilization (cost efficiency).
 Because they emulate hardware, and are supported by chipsets, virtual machines provide excellent isolation when sharing a compute host.